mindkin/hourfleet/docs/tryout.md

 ![Invite Borrower](images/walkthrough/OperatorInviteBorrower.png)

+>Note: in the pictures you see here, we have chosen to call your fictitious friend 'Jimmy Nimbus', but you can call them whatever you like.
+Just make sure you use the same email address we give you below.

-Here, you are going to make up a fictitious  name of a person, enter it in here (First Name, Last Name) and use this  specific email address: hourfleet@mailinator.com.
+Here, you are going to make up a fictitious  name of a person, enter it in here (First Name, Last Name) and use this  specific email address: `hourfleet@mailinator.com`.

 Don't worry, this email address goes to a public email mailbox which everyone uses for this walkthrough.